asaf92/computer-graphics-project/README.md

 ## Progress
 ### Wireframe
-In the begining I started with simple tasks such as drawing lines and drawing triangles.
+In the beginning I started with simple tasks such as drawing lines and drawing triangles.
 I also parsed 3D models in .obj files, introduced cameras, projections and transformations.
 I combined the two so that I can parse .obj files, get a set of transformed triangles and draw each triangle on the screen, which gave me a wireframe viewer:
 ![](https://i.ibb.co/THYpx7K/image.png)
 **A wireframe presentation of the cow model**